GoogleCloudPlatform/pgadapter/samples/java/hibernate/README.md

 | jsonb                                  | Custom Data Type  |

 ### JSONB
 Hibernate 5.* does not have native support for JSONB.
-For this, custom data type will have to be added.
-There are modules available that provide support for this.
+For this, a custom data type must be added.
+This sample uses [vladmihalcea/hibernate-types](https://github.com/vladmihalcea/hibernate-types).
-For the sample, we have used [vladmihalcea/hibernate-types](https://github.com/vladmihalcea/hibernate-types).

 ## Limitations
 The following limitations are currently known: